-The parser makes the syntax analysis, validates the way in which words are put together to form phrases, clauses, or sentences.
+The parser makes the syntax analysis, validates the order ofwords and the way they are put together to form phrases, clauses, or sentences.

-For syntax analysis we use a simple notation called context-free grammars.
-Just as regular expressions can be used to deﬁne lexical structure in a static, declarative way, grammars deﬁne syntactic structure declaratively.
-But we will need something more powerful than ﬁnite automata to parse languages described by grammars.
+For syntax analysis we use context-free grammars.
+Grammars deﬁne syntactic structure declaratively.
+We need something more powerful than ﬁnite automata to parse languages described by grammars.